 (a) Analysis of documentary data sources relevant to each CO’s COVID-19 response in education for Azerbaijan, BiH, Turkey, and Serbia.
 The documentary data sources included regional and country level situation reports, response plans, programme cooperation agreements, memoranda of understanding, technical project documentation (e.g. operations manuals for continuous education solutions), assessments, evaluations, donor reports, and third-party monitoring reports.
 The relevant data sources were identified and provided by the ECARO evaluation team and the relevant COs during the inception stage.

-(b) Undertaking KIIs and group interviews, and conducting analysis of these interviews.
+(b) Undertaking KIIs and group interviews and conducting analysis of these interviews.
 Interviewees included CO staff who were very familiar with the implementation of education programming, government counterparts who were familiar with the implementation of UNICEF’s education programming, and CSO counterparts who were familiar with the implementation of UNICEF’s education programming.
+Including CSOs was important as representatives of direct beneficiaries since the end-users were not part of RTA.
 For the purposes of the evaluation the key informants are considered stakeholders in UNICEF’s education response to the COVID-19 pandemic.
 The relevant interviewees were identified by UNICEF programme staff within each CO, and were approached for an interview by these staff.
 Details of who was interviewed for each country can be found in Annex A. Eleven interviews took place in total.
 Interview guides can be found in Annex B. Following the first draft of the report, CO staff had the opportunity to read, comment, and make suggestions in regard to the report.

 Towards the completion of the RTA analysis, a quality assurance review was conducted to ensure compliance of the report with UNICEF’s quality criteria.
 The results of this mapping are included in Annex G.